 K: Remember, we are all different.
-So each and every woman will produce a different amount of breast milk per day and that will fit her baby.
-Milk production works on a supply and demand basis.
+So each and every woman will produce a different amount of breast milk per day that will fit her baby.
+Milk production works on a supply-and-demand basis.

 So there is another factor that’s also very interesting, and that is what we call the storage capacity.
 There are moms that can, for instance, feed the baby five or six times a day.

 They’ve got large storage capacities, so they will feed less often.
 And then you’ve got a mom with a smaller storage capacity, and her baby will feed more often in order to reach the needed volume.

 With feeding schedules, it’s important for moms to know that in order for them to supply the baby’s needs, all they really need to do is follow the baby’s cues whenever their baby is hungry.
 That’s going to be the time that you feed the baby.
 Irrespective, you know how many feeds or how long ago was the previous feed or things like that.